research-iobserve/iobserve-architectural-runtime-models-JSS-2020/scalability_experiment/setup/README.md

 Contains some input files that are used to warmup the JVM.

 ## start_10_times_100000.sh:
-The script can be used to execute the full experiment automatically on an Linux based machine.
+The script can be used to execute the full experiment automatically on a Linux based machine.

 **How to use:**
 Paths should be altered according to the location of the script and iobserve distribution.
 Additionally comment out the 'this.traceMetaPort.send((TraceMetadata) element);' call in RecordSwitch execute method, as it calls TNetworkLink, which takes a lot of time and is not needed for this experiment.

-An distribution of iobserve has to be build, extracted and the call in the script (under comment '# call iobserve') altered accordingly.
+A distribution of iobserve has to be build, extracted and the call in the script (under comment '# call iobserve') altered accordingly.
 This can be done by calling the gradle wrapper './gradlew build install' located in the base folder of './iobserve-analysis/'.